Boyz II Men: 2020–present: Reported biographical film and occasional reunions with McCary

+In 2024, Boyz II Men returned to Las Vegas for a brief residency at The Chelsea.
+They returned for week-long residencies at the same venue in 2025 and 2026, becoming what one local publication called an "annual tradition."

+On August 30, 2024, at The Chelsea, Michael McCary made a surprise appearance on stage with Boyz II Men, when he was called up to the stage and embraced by all three current members.
+McCary did not sing, but this moment marked the first time McCary had been seen publicly with Boyz II Men since 2012 (when they received a star on the Hollywood Walk of Fame).

+On November 14, 2024, Variety reported that work on a Boyz II Men biopic had begun, with development led by Compelling Pictures (which produced the 2018 Academy Award-winning biopic Bohemian Rhapsody among other films).

 On November 22, 2024, the charity Christmas album A Philly Special Christmas Party by The Philly Specials was released, featuring Boyz II Men on the song "It's Christmas Time (In Cleveland Heights)".

 In 2025, Boyz II Men was part of the show KPopped, performing with k-pop group Blackswan.
 They performed "Roll Up", "Motownphilly" and "End of the Road".

+On August 9, 2025, again at The Chelsea, McCary again appeared on stage with Boyz II Men, and this time he joined them in performing part of "In The Still of the Nite" and "I'll Make Love to You", marking the first time McCary had sung publicly with Boyz II Men since 2002, more than twenty years earlier.

+On January 30, 2026, McCary surprised the audience and performed "End of the Road" with Boyz II Men on stage at the T-Mobile Arena in Las Vegas, during their North American tour with New Edition.
+These repeated appearances of McCary with his former bandmates, starting in 2024, led to speculation that a full reunion might be possible in the near future.

 Style and influence

 Boyz II Men is among the biggest names in a cappella and R&B. With what was called "crossover appeal", Boyz II Men found themselves at the vanguard of the 1990s movement to take R&B back into the mainstream, where it had been back in the 1970s.
 Their use of hip-hop beats in combination with R&B was not unique, but it was Boyz II Men's enormous success with mainstream audiences in "putting harmony over the hip-hop tracks" that helped usher in the near-total dominance of the R&B genre on the pop charts in the 2000s and 2010s.
 On January 5, 2012, Boyz II Men were awarded a star on the Hollywood Walk of Fame.
 They were featured on the first episode of the 2021 Netflix series This Is Pop, called "The Boyz II Men Effect", about their impact on the boy band scene in the 1990s.